brunocarmena57/ASP.NET-Learning-Pathway/Learning Resources/4. Controllers & IActionResult/Readme.md

 ### 1. What is Controller?

-ontroller is a class that is used to group-up a set of action methods.
+Controller is a class that is used to group-up a set of action methods.

 Action methods do perform certain operation when a request is received & returns the IActionResult that can be sent as response to browser.